 The vagus nerve is the longest cranial nerve in the body and regulates both the heart and the digestive tract.
-Although spoken of as if it is one nerve, the vagus nerve actually includes both a right and left vagus nerve.
+Although spoken of as if it is one nerve, it actually includes both a right and left nerve.
 It is the “major chill” nerve of the body and allows you to relax.
 It regulates what we call the parasympathetic nervous system — the calming, relaxing system of the body.

 If a bear is chasing you, you run — sweating, heart-pounding, and with an amazing amount of energy!
 That is your sympathetic nervous system (the “fight or flight system”) in action.
 Once the bear is gone, your body begins to calm down — your breathing and heart rate slow and you can relax once again.
 This is due to your parasympathetic nervous system (“the rest and digest” system).
 The major nerve involved in the parasympathetic nervous system is the vagus nerve.

 The vagus nerve controls many functions essential to optimal health!
-Let’s look at some functions under control of the vagus nerve.
+Let’s look at some functions under control of this nerve.